 Interest income earned on government and other grant funding received in advance of program expenditure is applied for use within a program where the contract for services with the funding provider specifies as such.
-Such interest income is recognised as deferred income, and then recognised as revenue as services are performed or conditions fulfilled, being the expenditure incurred relating to the specified project.
+Such interest revenue is recognised as deferred income, and revenue is recognised as services are performed or conditions fulfilled, being the expenditure incurred relating to the specified project.